-First of all, it is important to have a clear picture of the future dining table in mind and to put this picture at least roughly on paper.
-This makes the construction of the dining table much easier, because you know the exact goal and do not have to constantly make adjustments.
-But before you make the first handshake on your table, you should be clear what kind of dining table you want to build yourself.
-By answering the following questions in advance, you'll be on the safe side:
+First of all, it is important to have a relatively clear picture of the future dining table in mind and to at least roughly on paper.
+This makes it much easier to build the dining table, as you know the exact target and don't have to make constant adjustments.

 Where should the dining table be placed later?

-If you want to build a dining table yourself, you should be aware of the later Location pretty much be clear.
-Because especially old wooden planks have a little blemish here and there.
-For example, if you already know that a plank side with a quirk is anyway under the dining table or on the edge of the dining table, which will not be visible later, you can rather be satisfied with it than if the material defects are in a visible place.
+For example, if you already know that a plank side with a quirk will be under the dining table or on the edge that will not be visible later of the dining table, you are more likely to be satisfied with it than if the material defects are in a visible place.

 How big do you want the DIY dining table to be?